stevan/Jackalope-REST/README.md

             - if it does not match it returns a 409 (Conflict) status with no content

-We also check to make sure that the proper HTTP method is used for the proper URI and throw a 405 (Method Not Allowed) error with an 'Allow' header properly populated.
+We also check to make sure that the proper HTTP method is used for the proper URI and throw a 405 (Method Not Allowed) error with an `Allow` header properly populated.

 ## Installation